jorgvm/knucklebones/README.md

 A gameboard has two player sections.
 Each player has three racks.
 Each rack can have 0 to 3 dice.
-1 dice is a 'die'
+1 item is called a 'die'